otterbox901/FIX_parser/README.md

 either measures pure in-memory parse performance or emits structured JSON-lines records per message.

-Performance-driven design: the parser scans fields with a single pass over the buffer, uses `memchr` to jump to the next `SOH`, and keeps allocation off the hot path.
+The parser scans fields with a single pass over the buffer, uses `memchr` to jump to the next `SOH`, and keeps allocation off the hot path.
 The measurement and logging paths are separate loops so that logging machinery never interrupts the measured decode time.